Overview of On Campus Housing

 Advertising, Solicitation, and Sales

 University Student Housing facilities are to be completely free of commercial enterprise and/or personal gain.
+Students are not permitted to operate any form of business/for profit activities in the residence halls.
 All forms of door-to-door canvassing and soliciting, whether for commercial, political, or informational purposes, are prohibited.
 This includes a prohibition against placing promotional materials under or on resident room doors.
-Door-to-door solicitation or distribution of materials or information is only permitted by Hall Councils, Facilities, and University Student Housing staff within the parameters of their official duties.
+Door-to-door solicitation or distribution of materials or information is only permitted by Hall Councils, Facilities Services, and University Student Housing staff within the parameters of their official duties.

 Any concerns regarding unauthorized door knocking should be directed to your Community Director.